The ECG leads: Electrodes, limb leads, chest (precordial) leads and the 12-Lead ECG

 In aVR the right arm is the exploring electrode and the reference is composed by averaging the left arm and left leg.
 Lead aVR can be inverted into lead –aVR (which means that the exploring and reference point has switched positions), which is identical to aVR but upside-down.
 There are three advantages of inverting aVR into –aVR:

 - –aVR fills the gap between lead I and lead II in the coordinate system.

-- –aVR facilitates calculation of the hearts electrical axis.
+- –aVR facilitates the calculation of the heart’s electrical axis.

 - –aVR improves diagnosis of acute ischemia/infarction (inferior and lateral ischemia/infarction).

 Despite these advantages lead aVR is unfortunately still used in the United States and many other countries.
 Luckily, all modern ECG machines can be configured to show either aVR or –aVR.
-We recommend the use of –aVR but for the purpose of this course we will frequently present both leads.
+We recommend the use of –aVR but for the purpose of this discussion, both leads will be presented.
 If only one of these leads is shown, the reader may simply turn it upside-down to get a view of the desired lead.
 Finally, it should be noted that very few ECG diagnoses depend on lead aVR/–aVR.

-In lead aVL the left arm electrode is exploring and the lead views the heart from –30°.
-In lead aVF the exploring electrode is placed on the left leg, so this lead observes the heart directly from south.
+In lead aVL, the left arm electrode is exploring and the lead views the heart from –30°.
+In lead aVF the exploring electrode is placed on the left leg, so this lead observes the heart directly from the south.